Join for FREE

 Attwater Prairie Chicken National Wildlife Refuge

 This Texas refuge, 10,528 acres in size, was established in 1972, to preserve the critically endangered Attwater's subspecies of the Greater Prairie Chicken and the coastal prairie habitat that it needs to survive.
-Special tours of the refuge, to see the chickens, are available during the Attwater's Prairie-Chicken Festival, held the second weekend of April every year (unless that is Easter).
+More than 250 species of birds have been seen here.
+The Attwater's Prairie-Chicken Festival is held the second weekend of April every year (unless that is Easter, then it will be the first weekend).

 This refuge is part of the Great Texas Coastal Birding Trail - site no. CTC 004.